Varun26j05/ProjectNemesis/README.md

+this is no more confidential
-this is a confidential project please donot share it with anyone
+this is a open-source project